newpowalex/ualbany-life/README.md

 ## Project Status

 As of now, the UAlbany Life project remains unfinished and is no longer being actively developed.
-The original plan was to host the project on AWS using Node.js, but the team later attempted to switch to PHP and deploy it on a private server owned by our professor.
+The original plan was to host the project on AWS using Node.js, but the team later attempted to switch to PHP and deploy it on a private server.
 However, due to various challenges and constraints, the development process was halted.

 ## Technologies Used